 If the organisation account is not open for others to join, then create an open channel for participants.

-Create a social media account on Twitter for announcements, branding, improving visibility and wider outreach.
+Create a social media account on X/Twitter for announcements, branding, improving visibility and wider outreach.

 Assign 1-2 volunteers or committee members who can handle social media in collaboration with the committee.